If We Called Ourselves Yellow

 One of my most vivid childhood memories is of watching Mighty Morphin Power Rangers after school with my two older sisters.
 I'd nestle into the couch beside them as they started on their homework, watching the Rangers shapeshift into things more powerful than their human selves.

 Even at a young age, I understood the Rangers' color-coded suits.
-Pink equalled female (white female, of course).
+Pink equaled female (white female, of course).
 Black was black.

 And the yellow Ranger?
 She was played by Thuy Trang, an actress of Vietnamese descent.
 And though I loved her, her costume confused me.
 My skin wasn't yellow.
 I didn't know anyone who did have yellow skin.